L2S-lab/natnet_ros_cpp/README.md

 ```

 ## Citation
-If you use this software, please cite it from [CITATION.cff](https://github.com/L2S-lab/natnet_ros_cpp/blob/noeitc/CITATION.cff)
+If you use this software, please consider citing it [from here](https://hal.science/hal-04150950)